solana-labs/solana/book/src/running-validator/validator-testnet.md

 If you are bootstrapping with `solana-install`, you can specify the release tag or named channel to install to match your desired testnet.

+Tag:
 ```bash
 curl -sSf https://raw.githubusercontent.com/solana-labs/solana/v0.21.0/install/solana-install-init.sh | sh -s - 0.21.0
 ```

+Channel:
 ```bash
 curl -sSf https://raw.githubusercontent.com/solana-labs/solana/v0.21.0/install/solana-install-init.sh | sh -s - beta
 ```

-Similarly, you can add this argument to the `solana-install` command if you've built the program from source:
+Similarly, you can add a tag or channel argument to the `solana-install` command if you've built the program from source:

 ```bash
 solana-install init 0.21.0